jessibcoden/Seasonal-Sales/README.md

 ## Requirements

 You work as a developer for a big box store.
-Here is a JSON representation of a small sample of the products you sell.

 Your job is to build a web page that lists all of the products, the name of the department it's in, and the price.
 Additionally, put a `<select>` element at the top of the page that contains all possible values of the `season_discount` key in the categories file.

 ![input alt tag](./img/seasonalSales.png)